canonical/mongodb-operator/documentation/tutorial.md

 watch -c juju status --color
 ```

-This command is useful for checking the state of Charmed MongoDB and gathering information about the machines hosting Charmed MongoDB.
-The command shows the status of Charmed MongoDB along with other helpful information (IP addresses, ports, state, etc).
-The command updates the status of Charmed MongoDB every couple of second and as the application starts you can watch the status and messages of Charmed MongoDB change.
-Wait until the application is ready, when it is ready `watch -c juju status --color` will show
+This command is useful for checking the status of Charmed MongoDB and gathering information about the machines hosting Charmed MongoDB.
+Some of the helpful information it displays include IP addresses, ports, state, etc. The command updates the status of Charmed MongoDB every couple of seconds and as the application starts you can watch the status and messages of Charmed MongoDB change.
+Wait until the application is ready - when it is ready, `watch -c juju status --color` will show:
 ```
 Every 2.0s: juju status --color                                                                                         ip-172-31-11-104: Fri Dec  2 11:24:30 2022